David Sarnoff: Early history of television

-Meanwhile, a system developed by EMI based on Russian research and Zworykin's work was adopted in Britain and the BBC had a regular television service from 1936 onwards.
+Meanwhile, a system developed by EMI based on Russian research and Zworykin's work was adopted in the United Kingdom and the BBC had a regular television service from 1936 onwards.
 However, World War II put a halt to a dynamic growth of the early television development stages.

 World War II

 At the onset of World War II, Sarnoff served on Eisenhower's communications staff, arranging expanded radio circuits for NBC to transmit news from the invasion of France in June 1944.
 In France, Sarnoff arranged for the restoration of the Radio France station in Paris that the Germans destroyed and oversaw the construction of a radio transmitter powerful enough to reach all of the allied forces in Europe, called Radio Free Europe.
 In recognition of his achievements, Sarnoff was decorated with the Legion of Merit on October 11, 1944.

 Thanks to his communications skills and support he received the Brigadier General's star in December 1945, and thereafter was known as "General Sarnoff."
 The star, which he proudly and frequently wore, was buried with him.

 Sarnoff anticipated that post-war America would need an international radio voice explaining its policies and positions.
 In 1943, he tried to influence Secretary of State Cordell Hull to include radio broadcasting in post-war planning.
 In 1947, he lobbied Secretary of State George Marshall to expand the roles of Radio Free Europe and Voice of America.
 His concerns and proposed solutions were eventually seen as prescient.
+In 1947, he became chairman of RCA.